that-one-tom/redash-public-ip/README.md

 # redash-public-ip
-Node/Express app returning the public IP of a client in a Redash-friendly format
+This Node/Express app returning the public IP of a client in a Redash-friendly format usable in a [URL Data Source](https://redash.io/help/data-sources/querying/urls)